qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 ![](CodeLens-splits-comments.png)

-In Visual Studio, CodeLens visually separates comments from code, encouraging developers to overlook comments when updating code.
-To reduce this effect, I shrink my CodeLens font vertically (Lucida Console size 7 works pretty well.)
+_In Visual Studio, CodeLens visually separates comments from code, encouraging developers to overlook comments when updating code.
+To reduce this effect, I shrink my CodeLens font vertically (Lucida Console size 7 works pretty well.)_

+When writing documentation, keep in mind my [#1 tip for technical writers](http://loyc.net/2013/my-1-tip-for-technical-writers.html): use examples.
+This post uses "for example" and "e.g." over 15 times and I'm still not sure if it's enough to get my ideas across.

-### 8. Learn about functional programming, and use it ###
+### 9. Learn about functional programming, and use it ###

 Understanding when and how to use functional programming ideas like immutability, persistent data structures, map/filter/reduce, lambdas, tuples, algebraic data types (or union types, or class hierarchies to simulate union types in C#) and higher-order functions is a crucial skill for intermediate and senior developers.
 I lament that introductory courses still teach nested for-loops before they teach map/filter, that "blocks" (procedures) in Scratch cannot return values, and that my university still teaches C++ to first-year students.

 Traditional procedural and object-oriented programming has its uses, but if I could only choose one programming paradigm to use for everything, functional would be it.

-### 9. Know what things cost ###
+### 10. Know what things cost ###

 In 1974 Donald Knuth published a paper with the famous line "premature optimization is the root of all evil."
 Few remember, however, that the title of this paper was "[Structured Programming with `go to` Statements](https://dl.acm.org/doi/pdf/10.1145/356635.356640)", that the paper spoke at some length about optimization techniques, and that it was published at a time when computers were dramatically slower, profiling tools were poor, and overoptimization was a  real problem in the software industry.